 While the pain of contractions and kidney stones are similar, I think there is one big difference in the pain when the item comes out.

 Babies have to stretch your birth canal and often patients feel the “ring of fire” at the end.
+There is a huge amount of pressure as the baby comes out.
 Ultimately, that is likely the most acute pain (although, thankfully short-lived) of childbirth, and worse than kidney stone pain.

 In addition to the pain of labor, there is a mental load of big things happening in your life of learning to take care of this baby, breastfeed, be a parent.
 All those things.
 None of those are weighing on you with kidney stones.
 All you can think is to get it out.

-The pain of labor is worse due to the baby’s exit as well as a mental load of the delivery of your baby.
+The pain of labor is worse due to the baby’s exit as well as a mental load of the delivery of your baby (and that being a big life change).

 Ways to Prevent Kidney Stones in Pregnancy